isb-cgc/readthedocs/docs/source/sections/VariantSQLExamples.rst

 .. note:: Best practice to keep costs down for queries is to avoid using '*' and instead select specific columns.

+.. note:: In our VCF tables, the POS column is an integer, no quotes are necessary when querying for this columns.
+The CHROM column is a string and requries quotes when querying for example CHROM = 'chr1'.

 Emulating VCFTools
 ------------------